juntylpro1/secure-enterprise/bp-enterprise-access.md

 Use IAM templates to grant access in child accounts to resources like all of a service's resources, all resources with a specific tag, or all resources in the account.
 Review the following sample access policies to help you determine how you might want to grant access in access group and trusted profile templates.

-### Sample access policy for account management services
+### Sample access policies for account management services
 {: #ent-acct-management}

 Account management roles are a great candidate for enterprise-managed access group and trusted profile templates because there aren't specific resources to scope the policy to.